decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-12-08-a-simple-and-succinct-zero-knowledge-proof.markdown

 ### Removing the strange virtual cloud communication channel

 A major complaint against this scheme is the strange communication mechanism.
 1. First, it required the Prover to upload the polynomial $g$.
-This naively seems to be a non-succulent operation and requires some trusted cloud to store a lot of information.
+This naively seems to be a non-succinct operation and requires some trusted cloud to store a lot of information.
 Luckily, we will show in a later post how cryptographic tools can implement this succinctly over a standard communication channel.
 2. Secondly, it required the virtual cloud to respond to a query $r$ with the value $g(r)$.
 This may seem to require a trusted computing cloud.
-Luckily again, we will show in a later post how cryptographic tools can implement this functionality over a standard communication channel.
+Luckily, again, we will show in a later post how cryptographic tools can implement this functionality over a standard communication channel.
 3. Finally, recall that we needed $d\ll p$.
 There is sometimes a challenge in forcing the Prover to use a degree-at-most-$d$ polynomial and not one of higher degree.
 Again we will see techniques in later posts to force the Prover to use a low degree polynomial.

-### Acknoledgments
+### Acknowledgments
 We thank [Radu Grigore](http://rgrig.appspot.com/) for pointing out typos and helping improve this post.